 Want to quickly test and make sure it's working?
 Open up your site in your own browser, click around on a few things, and then navigate away from your site in your browser.
 You should see your own visitor session show up in your 'Everyone' segment.

-The green “Online” icon indicates that the user may still be online and the session is still recording.
+The green “Online” icon indicates that the user may still be online and the session is still being captured.
 The blue icon with the date and time indicates the session is complete (we close sessions after 30 minutes of inactivity).

 Once you've clicked on a session, the icon will no longer be filled in with color, indicating that it has already been watched.
 The watched indicator is at a user level, so your teammates will not see a session marked as watched if they haven't watched it using their own login.

-With your privacy settings buttoned up and sessions recording, you're prepared to go where your imagination has already been.
+With your privacy settings buttoned up and sessions being captured, you're prepared to go where your imagination has already been.

 Ready to unlock the magic of search and playback?
 Move ahead to "You've got sessions - now what?"